dbp/website/drafts/remembering-things.markdown

 to think about it frequently, as that 10% still matters.
 The system that I'm using (which I'll talk about in more detail) is the app GoodTask on iOS which relies on the built-in Calendar and Reminders (note: the app is not free -- though it has a 2 week trial).
-There may be better tools, but I haven't found them yet, though not for lack of trying...
+There may be better tools, but either they require hardware I don't have or I haven't found them yet (not for lack of trying)...

 ### Calendar events vs Tasks